 Materials and Energy

-Generate novel catalyst compositions, support configurations, and active-site geometries optimized for selectivity, activity, and durability.
+Design catalyst compositions, support configurations, and active-site geometries for higher selectivity, activity, and durability.

 The Challenge

-Catalyst design is one of the most consequential materials challenges in the chemical industry — catalysts underpin over 80% of industrial chemical processes, yet discovering new catalytic materials remains dominated by trial-and-error synthesis campaigns and incremental modification of known formulations.
-The space of possible catalyst compositions, support interactions, promoter combinations, and nanostructure geometries is combinatorially vast.
-A single heterogeneous catalyst system involves choices across active metal, oxidation state, support material, particle morphology, promoter elements, and preparation method, creating a design space that empirical exploration can only sample sparsely.
-High-performing catalysts for emerging applications — CO₂ reduction, green hydrogen, biomass conversion — remain undiscovered because the search space dwarfs available experimental throughput.
+Catalysts underpin over 80% of industrial chemical processes, yet discovering new catalytic materials still relies heavily on trial-and-error synthesis and incremental modification of known formulations.
+A single heterogeneous catalyst system involves choices across active metal, oxidation state, support material, particle morphology, promoter elements, and preparation method.
+This creates a design space so large that empirical exploration can only sample it sparsely.
+For emerging applications like CO₂ reduction, green hydrogen, and biomass conversion, high-performing catalysts remain undiscovered because experimental throughput cannot match the scale of the search.

 The MatterSpace Approach

-MatterSpace Lattice generates catalyst candidates by navigating the joint space of composition, structure, and active-site geometry under user-defined performance constraints.
-Specify the target reaction, desired selectivity above a threshold, operating temperature range, and forbidden elements, and Lattice constructs novel catalyst architectures that satisfy all constraints simultaneously.
-The generation process respects surface thermodynamics, metal-support interaction physics, and stability under reaction conditions — producing candidates where the active-site geometry, electronic structure, and support environment are co-optimized rather than treated as independent variables.
+MatterSpace Lattice builds catalyst candidates by jointly navigating composition, structure, and active-site geometry.
+Specify the target reaction, selectivity threshold, operating temperature range, and forbidden elements, and Lattice constructs catalyst architectures where active-site geometry, electronic structure, and support environment are co-optimized rather than treated as independent variables.
+Surface thermodynamics, metal-support interaction physics, and stability under reaction conditions are all enforced during generation.

-The catalysis pipeline uses the Chemical Processing domain pack encoding adsorption thermodynamics, surface reaction mechanisms, and catalyst deactivation physics.
-The constraint interface accepts reaction-specific inputs: target conversion, selectivity requirements, space velocity, deactivation tolerance, and cost limits on constituent elements.
-Lattice generates candidate catalyst systems — specifying composition, crystal phase, particle size distribution, and support material — with predicted activity, selectivity, and stability metrics.
-Each candidate is validated against thermodynamic stability under reaction conditions and known poisoning mechanisms before output, and ranked by a configurable objective that balances activity, selectivity, lifetime, and material cost.
+The Chemical Processing domain pack encodes adsorption thermodynamics, surface reaction mechanisms, and catalyst deactivation physics.
+Users provide reaction-specific inputs (target conversion, selectivity requirements, space velocity, deactivation tolerance, and element cost limits), and Lattice generates candidate systems specifying composition, crystal phase, particle-size distribution, and support material.
+Predicted activity, selectivity, and stability metrics accompany each output, along with validation against thermodynamic stability under reaction conditions and known poisoning mechanisms.

 Specify what the output must satisfy.
 MatterSpace constructs candidates that meet all constraints simultaneously.